OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

 ## Build

 * Build can be created under the 'Release' entity in qTest.
-Hence, when qTest is the target system in the OpsHub Integration Manager, then it is required to configure a mandatory "Parent" link to the Release entity in OpsHub Integration Manager mapping to sync the Build entity.
+Hence, when qTest is the target system in the <code class="expression">space.vars.SITENAME</code>, then it is required to configure a mandatory "Parent" link to the Release entity in <code class="expression">space.vars.SITENAME</code> mapping to sync the Build entity.
 * Build can be linked with the Requirements, (which are already linked to the parent Release entity), as part of the "BUILD SCOPE" configuration in qTest.
-To synchronize this link, the `build_scope_includes` can be configured in the OpsHub Integration Manager mapping.
+To synchronize this link, the `build_scope_includes` can be configured in the <code class="expression">space.vars.SITENAME</code> mapping.
 * If an error is observed with the error message:
   `"No links were created.
 Please review your input, make sure they are valid id and able to link"`
   while synchronizing the Requirement link with the Build entity.
 A possible cause could be: